nexusformat/definitions/impatient/NXImpatient.rst

 This is a simplified hierarchy style applicable to the results of data reduction or data analysis applications.
-Such results can consist of large multidimensional arrays.
-So it can be advisable to use NeXus for storing such data::
+Such results can consist of large multidimensional arrays, so it can be advisable to use NeXus for storing such data::

     entry:NXentry